-To win and retain customers as well as gain a significant competitive advantage, professional services businesses need to respond to this change as quickly as possible, aiming to provide an excellent customer experience through digital.
-Traditionally, professional services focus less on customer experience and more on the actual service they offer.
-However, this comes in contrast to the seamless experiences consumers get in their personal lives from brands like Netflix, Uber and Amazon.
+To win and retain customers as well as gain a significant competitive advantage, you need to respond to this change as quickly as possible, aiming to provide an excellent customer experience through digital or hybrid channels.
+Businesses, especially the more traditional service providers like manufacturers, contractors, doctors, dentists, legal services etc., focus less on customer experience and more on the actual service they offer.
+However, this contrasts with the seamless experiences consumers get from brands like Netflix, Uber and Amazon.

 A survey conducted by Cognizant and Econsultancy found that 73% of marketers agree that customer experience is seen as "integral to commercial success" within their business.
 However, only 54% of them agree that they have the technology required to provide a seamless customer experience.

-Transforming your customer experience to offer the digital services of the future that match your customers' expectations in the digital age requires the deployment of design-led platforms that allow a 360° customer view, personalisation and automation.
+Transforming your customer experience to offer the digital or hybrid services of the future that match your customers' expectations in the digital age requires the deployment of design-led platforms that allow a 360° customer view, personalisation and automation.

 To decrease the friction of the multiple devices, channels, touchpoints and marketing messages, user-experience experts leverage customer-centric design strategies, including customer personas and user stories.
-Leading with these strategies, they create consistent experiences that match your customers needs and even go beyond their expectations, differentiating your organisation from your competitors.
+Leading with these strategies, they create consistent experiences that match your customers' needs and even go beyond their expectations, differentiating your organisation from your competitors.

 Future scoping for changing consumer demands and behaviour, changes in technology and having access to a rich pool of customer data can shape new services or significantly improve existing ones.
 To succeed in these, businesses need to be digital to the core, using digital platforms to deliver next-generation services and experiences.

 Future scoping is also very important if the transformation of customer experience is to succeed.
-C-level executives and their teams need to have the customer of tomorrow in mind, anticipating changes in the environment and proactively transform to match customers' future demands, shaping an agile, flexible and people-centric culture.
+C-level executives and their teams need to have the customer of tomorrow in mind, anticipating changes in the environment and proactively transforming to match customers' future demands, shaping an agile, flexible and people-centric culture.